HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 Length: approx. 6 km

-Claim: easy · family-friendly & child-friendly
+Claim: lightweight, family-friendly & child-friendly

-Highlights: Planetary models, Lautertal, Sternberg, Marbach Stud
+Highlights: Planetary models, Lautertal, Sternberg, Marbach State Stud

-The path leads around the St. Johann Stud Farm, a branch of the famous Marbach State StudHere the focus is on foal rearing – if you're lucky, you'll see the young horses romping around in the spacious meadows.
+The path leads around the St. Johann Stud Farm, an outpost of the famous Marbach State Stud Farm.
+Here the focus is on raising foals – if you're lucky, you'll see the young horses frolicking in the expansive meadows.

 Length: approx. 10 km

-Claim: easy · easy to walk on
+Claim: easy · easily walkable

 Highlights: Foal pastures, St. Johann stud farm, fire pits, Alb panorama